 3.)
 Uber

 Uber was launched in 2009 as just a Silicon Valley ridesharing company but over the years it needed to evolve into a platform for global mobility with a more global outlook.
 They were also looking to expand into other forms of transportation like food delivery with Uber Eats.
 Their current brand did not allow them to scale globally.
 A lot of people did not understand what their old symbol was and it was often ridiculed on the internet.
-Their toxic corporate culture also contributed to painting a negative image of the brand and their were losing market share to Lyft and other similar competitors.
+Their toxic corporate culture also contributed to painting a negative image of the brand and they were losing market share to Lyft and other similar competitors.

 Uber actually first tried rebranding in 2016 with an in-house team and a more localized visual direction to target diverse cultures in different geographies.
 After the CEO resigned and was replaced, Uber partnered with Wolff Olins on another rebranding initiative to address the challenges that the brand faced while reflecting the change in leadership that was taking place within the company.